Search

 Mirepoix + Garlic (Carrot, Celery, Onion, Garlic): This classic French base creates subtle sweetness and aromatic depth.
 I always include garlic cloves for a rounder, more savory flavor that infuses the broth as it simmers.
 For variations, try shallots for added sweetness, dried chilies for a kick of heat, and citrus peel to brighten the flavor.

-Bouquet Garni – (Bay Leaf, Thyme, Parsley Stems, Peppercorns): I prefer a pared-down version of this herb bundle to keep the flavor light and focused.
-If you’re using a fresh bay leaf, one is plenty, it’s more potent than dried.
+Bouquet Garni – (Bay Leaf, Thyme, Parsley Stems, Peppercorns): If you’re using a fresh bay leaf, one is plenty, it’s more potent than dried.
 Always use parsley stems (not leaves), the leaves will make the liquid bitter.
-Whole black peppercorns add the peprfect amount of bite.
+Whole black peppercorns add the perfect amount of bite.
 For other cuisines, try cilantro stems, lemongrass, or ginger.

 Kosher Salt: Salt is essential, not just for flavor, but to help the chickpeas cook evenly and absorb seasoning from the inside out.
 I recommend 1 tablespoon of kosher salt per 4 cups of water but don’t add it at the start.
 Follow the method below for the exact timing (it’s key for peak flavor and ideal texture).